dietWall/realtimeTests/README.md

 # realtimeTests
 Several Scripts for Realtime testing a Kernel

-This Repo contains some scripts for realtime testing a kernel
+This Repo contains some scripts for realtime testing a kernel, additionally some helper scripts for diagram generation, used for my master thesis

 Dependencies (available as debian package):
 cyclictest (debian: rt-tests)
 gnuplot
+python3

 Scripts:
 sched_latency.sh